List programming

 - OK, so far we have been cruising along on impulse power; its now time for warp speed!

-- Some of the most powerful combinators are the folds:
+- The most powerful list combinators are the folds:

 fold_right